-Should my steak be warm or cold?
+Should I serve my steak warm or cold?

 When it comes to your steak temperature, it’s all preference.
 If you are using your steak hot off the grill, we suggest serving the steak warm.
 If you’re using leftover steak, cold steak is also delicious.

-Ingredients for Steak Salad
+Easy Steak Salad Dressing

 - fresh parsley